What are Competition Terms and Conditions?

 Who is eligible to enter?

 If you want to limit entries, it is important to clearly state who is eligible to enter in your competition terms and conditions.
-Often businesses exclude people under the age of 18, employees, family members and contractors or suppliers related to the business.
+Often businesses exclude people under 18, employees, family members and contractors or suppliers related to the business.
 We have included a clause in our competition terms and conditions template to cover all of these circumstances.

 What details of the prize should we include in our T&Cs?